IgnacioJLopez/Record-and-Share/README.md

-# Record App to transcribe
+# Record and Share App

 Install Android Studio to use the App